 I’ve put together my 5 top tips, so you can relax whilst not feeling like you’ve totally forgotten how to best look after yourself.

-1. Have a healthy breakfast
+1. Have breakfast

 Healthy options include; fruit, yoghurt, oats, muesli or granola.
-Or, if you’d like something warm; scrambled eggs, smoked salmon and toast, or an omelette.
+Or, if you’d like something warm; scrambled eggs on toast, smoked salmon and toast, or an omelette.
 Try and have a source of protein (milk, eggs, yoghurt) mixed with a source of carbohydrate (bread, oats, muesli) as this combination will help keep you fuller for longer and prevent those mid-morning munchies.
 Make it even better by adding in some fresh or dried fruit for one of your 5-a-day!

 2. Get active

 Why not try something you don’t usually do!
-You’ll feel much better for it.

 3. Make sure you drink enough

 Normally, an average adult should be drinking 35mls of fluid per kg of body weight.
 So, for a 70kg individual, that’s (35 x 70) 2450mls, or nearly 2.5 litres per day.
 Add in the heat and sight-seeing, and you’re likely to need even more than that.
 The easiest way of telling if you’re hydrated enough is by checking the colour of your urine, anything darker than a pale straw colour and you need to drink more.

 I would always suggest carrying round a bottle of water.
 It’ll help keep you cool and hydrated.
 In addition, the brain can confuse hunger and thirst signals.
 So, when you think you’re hungry, you may just be thirsty.
 Have a drink, and if you still feel hungry 30 minutes later, then it’s probably time to have something to eat.